Jon Halapio: Arizona Cardinals

+Brooklyn Bolts

+Halapio played for the Brooklyn Bolts of the FXFL in 2015.

 New England Patriots (second stint)

 On July 27, 2016, Halapio was signed by the Patriots.

 On September 3, 2016, he was released by the Patriots as part of final roster cuts.

 New York Giants

 On September 29, 2016, Halapio was signed to the Giants' practice squad.
 He signed a reserve/future contract with the Giants on January 9, 2017.
-He was waived on September 2, 2017 and was signed to the Giants' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Giants' practice squad the next day.
 He was promoted to the active roster on October 4, 2017.
 He made his first career start in Week 12 at right guard in place of the injured D. J. Fluker.

 On March 12, 2018, Halapio re-signed with the Giants.
 He was named the Giants starting center to start the season, beating out Brett Jones.
 On September 16, 2018, he suffered a broken right ankle and lower leg in a Week 2 game against the Dallas Cowboys and was ruled out for the rest of the season.
 He was placed on injured reserve on September 19, 2018.

 On March 8, 2019, Halapio re-signed with the Giants.
 He started 15 games for the Giants in 2019, missing one due to a hamstring injury.
 Following Week 17, Halapio underwent surgery to repair a torn Achilles.

 On September 2, 2020, Halapio re-signed with the Giants, but was released three days later.